Parents, Guardians and Families

 We encourage student residents to purchase renter’s insurance to cover their liability and to protect their belongings.

-How parents can help
+How parents and guardians can help

 As your student begins their new life on campus, it is an important transition point both for them and in your relationship with them as a parent.
 Finding the balance between giving them their independence and providing the support they still need from you is key.